OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/index.md

 :::hint
 **Running on an Octopus version below 3.12?**
-For earlier versions of Octopus, Subscriptions can be accessed from the `Configuration` > `Audit` > `Subscriptions` menu.
+For earlier versions of Octopus, Subscriptions can be accessed from the **{{Configuration > Audit > Subscriptions}}** menu.
 See the version-selector of the documentation to jump to your specific Octopus version.
 :::

 ![](subscriptions-menu.png "width=800")